mikalai-sokarau/frontend-interview/Customer Relations/questions.md

 ### Customer asked to implement some solution, but you understood that the solution isn't optimal and there are better ways to implement it, what would you do as a team lead to convince a customer?
 * Ask about a reason of choosing the suboptimal approach.
 Maybe you don't see the whole picture, maybe a customer has mistakenly chosen a wrong solution.
 * Highlight the risk of implementing the proposed solution.
 Explain possible consequences of implementing it.
-Create a table with comparison of several solutions, comparing them by pros and cons, risks, limitations, etc. Ask some authority to whom a customer might believe to compare proposed solutions (it can be someone from client's side, SA, DM, PM etc.).
+Create a table with comparison of several solutions, comparing them by pros and cons, risks, limitations, etc. Ask some authority to whom a customer might believe to compare proposed solutions (it can be someone from client's side, SA, DM, PM, etc.).
 * Implement POC if resources and time allows.
+* Ask for help in competency center.
 * If a proposed solution is really risky, it makes sense to discuss it with management of your company (PM, DM) to make it clear to everyone around, and in order to not gain possible reputational losses to the company in the future.

 ### There is a project that must be delivered at some particular date, 2 months before the deadline you understand that you won't be able to deliver it, what will you do and how to explain it to a client?